 The Board of Directors have reviewed and satisfied that the Bank has ample resources to continue its operations in the foreseeable future.
 Furthermore, the Directors are not aware of any material uncertainties that may cast significant doubt upon the Bank's ability to continue as a going concern, such as restrictions or plan to curtail operations.

-Risk management, internal controls and management information systems igodolog Annual Report of the Board of Directors
+Risk management, internal controls and management information systems

 Risk Review Report